 1 6 lb 10 oz can of crushed tomatoes

 Chop all of the vegetables first.
 When you are almost finished, pour the olive oil into a heavy-bottomed very large saucepan.
 While it heats, finish chopping the veggies.

 I add the onions, garlic, and carrots first, because they take longest to sauté.
 Add the other vegetables once the onions start to look limp.

 When the vegetables look soft (after about 7-10 minutes), add the seasonings and stir well.
 Add the crushed tomatoes and tomato sauce, along with the salt and brown sugar, and stir.
 Allow to simmer on low whilst you prepare the filling.

-Chop the kale (this is where a giant cutting board and a good set of knives comes in handy) and place it in a very large mixing bowl.
+Chop the kale (this is where a giant cutting board and a good set of knives come in handy) and place it in a very large mixing bowl.
 Add the eggs, ricotta cheese, and salt and mix thoroughly.

 Spray four casserole dishes or foil pans with non-stick spray.
-Add about a cup of sauce to each one and then line the bottom of the pan with lasagna noodles (nope, you don’t have to boil them first).
+Add about a cup of sauce to each one, and then line the bottom of the pan with lasagna noodles (nope, you don’t have to boil them first).

 Spread a cup of filling on the noodles, add another cup of sauce, and sprinkle a cup of grated mozzarella cheese over the sauce.
-Add two more layer of noodles, filling, sauce, and mozzarella.
+Add two more layers of noodles, filling, sauce, and mozzarella.
 Finish with a layer of noodles, sauce, and mozzarella.

 Keywords: Meatless Lasagna, Vegetarian Lasagna, Vegetable Lasagna, Easy Vegetarian Lasagna